Bismarck Truck Accident Attorneys - Sand Law North Dakota

 Helping Victims Injured by Commercial Trucks and 18-wheelers throughout Burleigh County

 The type of motor vehicle accidents that have the most costly, devastating outcomes are those involving commercial vehicles.
 Semis, delivery vehicles, and construction rigs outweigh the average passenger vehicle by several dozen tons.
 Collisions with these vehicles can cause crippling damage to your vehicle and the people in it.
 Each year, there are over 100,000 injuries and nearly 5,000 deaths caused by large truck accidents, according to the U.S. Department of Transportation.
-With this level of frequency, and the often serious associated injuries, the topic is worth paying attention to.
+With this level of frequency and the often serious associated injuries, the topic is worth paying attention to.

 The attorneys at Sand Law know how serious these accidents can be.
 They can have expensive, far-reaching consequences for you and your family.
 Seeking compensation in truck accident cases can be a long, complicated process, as there are many routes the case can take and many entities that can be held liable.
 If you or a loved one has been in an accident involving a commercial vehicle, our experienced attorneys can help.